Sofia Raffaeli: 2023: World silver medal

 Raffaeli began her season by competing at the Grand Prix RG Marbella 2023, where she won a gold medal in the all-around and ribbon finals as well as a silver medal in the clubs final.
 On 18 March, Raffaeli competed at the 2023 World Cup Athens and won the gold medal in the all-around competition.
 She also won a gold medal in the hoop final and a silver medal in the ball final.
 On 1–2 April Raffaeli competed at the 2023 World Cup Sofia where she finished second in the all-around.
 She also won a silver medal with ball, and two bronze medals with hoop and clubs.
 On 15 April Raffaeli competed at the 2023 World Cup Tashkent and won five gold medals in the all-around, hoop, ball, clubs and ribbon final.
-The next week, she competed at the 2023 World Cup Baku and finished second in the all-around.
+The next week, she competed at the 2023 World Cup Baku and finished second in the all-around and hoop final.

 From 18 to 21 May Raffaeli competed at the 2023 European Championships in Baku, Azerbaijan.
 She won the silver medal in the all-around final by just 0.05 points after making large improvements to her scores from qualifications.
 This made her the first Italian individual rhythmic gymnast to win a medal in the all-around final at the European Championships.
 In addition, she won two gold medals in the clubs and ball finals.
 On 10 June Raffaeli competed at the 2023 Italian National Championships.
 She won her second consecutive national title in the all-around competition.
 She also managed to win all the gold medals in the apparatus finals.

 On 14–16 July Raffaeli competed at the 2023 World Challenge Cup Cluj-Napoca and won the gold medal in the all around competition.
 She won the gold medal in the hoop final and two bronze medals in the ball and clubs finals.
 On 21–23 July Raffaeli competed at the 2023 World Cup Milan, where she won the gold medal in the hoop final and two silver medals in the all-around and clubs final.
 With this, she also won the FIG World Cup series all-around and hoop trophy for the second year in a row.

 Raffaeli was selected to compete at the 2023 Rhythmic Gymnastics World Championships, in Valencia, Spain, where she won three silver medals in the all-around, hoop and ball finals.
 She also contributed massively to the Italian team bronze.
 Throughout the World Championships, Raffaeli was seen training with a new coach, Claudia Mancinelli, and it was rumoured that she and her long-time coach Julieta Cantaluppi had some disagreements.
 In November, less than a year before the 2024 Summer Olympics, it was formally announced by the Italian and Israeli Gymnastics Federation that Julieta Cantaluppi was leaving Italy to pursuit other coaching opportunities in Israel.